Parentheses – Punctuation Rules & Examples

 How to use

-brackets always include additional information.
-This is why the sentence must not lack anything if the brackets are removed.
+Parentheses always include additional information.
+This is why the sentence must not lack anything if the parentheses are removed.
 In some cases, like the second example, this can lead to an odd sounding sentence and should thus be avoided, even though it is grammatically correct.

 Examples